Sorority Noise: You're Not As As You Think (2017–2018)

 The band released their third album, You're Not As As You Think, on March 17, 2017 via Triple Crown Records.
 The album's lead single, "No Halo", was released on January 19, 2017.
 Originally slated to support Modern Baseball's Spring 2017 tour, Sorority Noise announced a cross-country headlining tour with support from The Obsessives, Forth Wanderers, Sinai Vessel, Shannen Mose, and Citizen frontman Mat Kerekes after Modern Baseball unexpectedly broke up.

 On October 12, 2017, the band announced a 7" single called "Alone" as a followup to You're Not As As You Think'.
 It was announced that the word "alone" is supposed to fill in the gap of the album's title.
 In support of this single, the band played a three-date headlining tour in Australia with support from Yours and Owls Festival, and the band supported Citizen on their U.S. Fall 2017 tour alongside Great Grandpa.
 On December 8, 2017, the band supported Foxing at the 20th anniversary showcase of Triple Crown Records, playing their third album in entirety.

 On February 21, 2018, the band announced a complete re-working of You're Not As _ As You Think entitled YNAAYT on the one-year anniversary of the album.
 The record features all songs from their previous LP reworked with strings, except for "Where Are You?" and "New Room", which were replaced with a cover of Leonard Cohen's "Chelsea Hotel #2" and a new song, "Windowwww", respectively.

 In March 2018, Sorority Noise announced that they would be going on hiatus following their Spring 2018 tour due to frontman Cam Boucher's mental health.
 However, the band cancelled some of their tour dates with The Wonder Years after Boucher was accused of sexual assault on social media site Reddit.
 Boucher denied the allegations.
 In December 2018, the band released a statement on their official Facebook page, stating that Boucher had spoken to the person in question, and they had both 'made peace' with a situation that was 'not purposeful or malicious'.

+Musical style

+Sorority Noise are described as a "melodic" indie rock band fusing elements of emo, pop-punk, and "mellow alt-rock".
+The bands' lyrics have been described as "introspective" and "reflective".